alexkimin/React-Redux-Study/README.md

 add `NODE_PATH=src/` to `.env`

 ```
-yarn install
+yarn install-all
 yarn start-all
 ```

-the both command will be applied to frontend and backend automatically.
+the both command will be applied to frontend and backend automatically by [npm-run-all](https://github.com/mysticatea/npm-run-all).